manneharika/Campus-Event-Management/README.md

 ## Conclusion

 This was actually a fun project to work on.
 It started feeling real when I could actually creat events and see reports working.

-If I had more time, I'd probably add user login and maybe email notifications.
-But for now, I'm pretty must satisified with how it turned out!
+If I had to improve it further, I'd probably add user login and maybe email notifications.

 Built by [Manne Harika]